 Eligibility

 All patients over the age of 18 must be screened prior to appointment with a student for treatment.
 Plan to arrive at least 15 minutes before your appointment to complete needed paper work.
-The student provider and instructor will decide together how much deposit is present on your teeth and determine if you will require x-rays or other ancillary procedures.
-Your name and contact information will be placed on a list, determined by level of difficulty, for students to appoint when they are in need of a patient with your status.
-It may take anywhere from one week to several months to be called for an appointment, depending on the level of difficulty.
-No fee is charged for a screening appointment.
+The student and instructor will decide together how much deposit is present on your teeth and determine if you will require x-rays or other ancillary procedures.
+Your name and contact information will be placed on a list for students to consult when they are in need of a patient with your level of difficulty.
+The waiting time for appointments may range from one week to several months.
+There is no charge for a screening appointment.

-• Oral status that is a good learning experience for the student
+• Their oral status that is a good learning experience for the student

-• Absence of any medical condition that would make treatment unsafe for you or the student
+• The absence of any medical condition that would make treatment unsafe for the patient or the student

-The clinic director reserves the right to refuse or discontinue treatment when indicated.
+The clinic director reserves the right to refuse or discontinue treatment when required.

 Blood-borne Pathogens and OSHA Requirements

 Students are taught to adhere to the OSHA standards for infection control and disease prevention.
-They are required to wear masks/shields, gloves and goggles and you can expect to see plastic barriers covering anything you may come in contact with during treatment.
+They are required to wear masks/shields, gloves and goggles.
+Patients can expect to see plastic barriers covering anything they may come in contact with during treatment.
 Patients are also required to wear safety goggles when the student is working in the mouth.

 Students may be exposed to hazardous materials, bloodborne pathogens, infectious diseases, and ionizing radiation.
 Program policies are in place to protect the student and patient from harm.
-The curriculum provides specific instruction on taking standard precautions; wearing gloves, masks, goggles and protective clothing to protect from infectious diseases.
+The curriculum provides specific instruction on taking standard precautions that include wearing gloves, masks, goggles and protective clothing to protect themselves from infectious diseases.
 Students also follow safety procedures to minimize the risk associated with the use of x-ray machines.

 Child Patients

 A parent or legal guardian MUST accompany children during their appointments.
-Consent for Treatment, Medical History, and Treatment Plan all must be signed before the student can proceed with treatment of a minor.
-Through the generosity of the Highlands County Hospital Board, all preventive treatment performed on patients under the age of 18 and a Highlands County resident, is billed to a grant and is of no cost to the parent or guardian.
+The Consent for Treatment, Medical History, and Treatment Plan must be signed before the student can proceed with treating a minor child.
+Through the generosity of the Highlands County Hospital Board, all preventive treatment performed on patients who are younger than 18 and Highlands County residents is billed to a grant and provided at no cost to the child’s parent or guardian.

 Hours